 6. If so, how do you incorporate the cities into the trade shows?

 It is important to us to integrate the city’s lifestyle into each of the trade show programs.
 Every event should have a local connection.
 The Berlin Bicycle Week in Berlin creates many opportunities for us in that aspect.
 We organize yoga events, art shows and bike races throughout the entire city.
-For Vienna we incorporate things such as the coffee culture, we are integrating the Radkult Festival and are planning on expanding the offering by working with local shops and communities.
+For Vienna we incorporate things such as the coffee culture, we integrated the Radkult Festival in 2016 and are planning on expanding the offering by working with local shops and communities.

 7. When creating such ideas, are you also inspired by your diverse experience in the music and fashion industry?